nataliesstewart/nataliesstewart.github.io/index.md

 </p>

 <p>
-Outside of mathematics, I tend to spend time playing jazz guitar, making electronic music, and cooking vegetarian food.
+Outside of mathematics, I tend to spend time playing jazz guitar, making electronic music, and <a href="/cooking/">cooking vegetarian food</a>.
 I have a budding <a href="/blog/">blog</a> which I very occasionally use to deposit miscellaneous math thoughts.
 </p>